mbogden/galaxyJSPAM/README.md

 ### Installing<a id="installation">

+All of the following is based on an Ubuntu environment.

+#### Git Repository

 Currently, active work is being done in a student's repository on GitHub and can be downloaded via git command.
 Move into the directory and run the Makefile to install.
 ```
 git clone https://github.com/mbogden/galaxyJSPAM.git